By Molly Martin

 Every year, Women in Aviation International (WAI) makes more than 100 scholarships available that in total, are worth hundreds of thousands of dollars.
 The scholarships are available for multiple aviation and aerospace disciplines, for different ages, different stages of careers and life, and many are available to applicants all over the world.

 1—Be a Women in Aviation International member!
 WAI scholarships are available for many different areas of aviation and aerospace.
-You don’t have to be a pilot, an engineer, a student, or hold advanced degrees—but you do need to be a member of Women in Aviation International to qualify for each scholarship.
-Be sure you have completed the membership application and paid dues before November 1, 2016 to qualify.
+You don’t have to be a pilot, an engineer, a student, or hold advanced degrees—but you do need to be a member of Women in Aviation International by October 1, 2021, to qualify for each scholarship.

 2—Follow the rules and pay attention to details.
 Be sure to read the requirements for each scholarship, as they are all a little bit different.
 Remember that if you don’t follow the rules for each scholarship, you could be disqualified.